bottenderjs/bottenderjs.github.io/content/docs/Guides-Intents.md

 // explain event
 // event list links ...Message, Postback

-When every time handler be called with incoming request, parsed event instance will be attached to context, so that you can access it via `context.event`.
+Every time the handler is called with an incoming request, parsed event instance will be attached to context so that you can access it via `context.event`.

 ## Pattern Matching

 ### String Comparison

-Here's an example handler which only handle specific commands:
+Here's an example handler which only handles specific commands:

 ```js
 bot.onEvent(async context => {